mosip/commons/README.md

 You may also be interested in joining our community room on Gitter via [![Gitter](https://badges.gitter.im/mosip-community/community.svg)](https://gitter.im/mosip-community/community?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)  where you could get some great community support

+## Comprehensive review
+During comprehensive review, inline documentation of kernel will be changed.
+Look for Jira issue MOS-31009